The beagle dog is one of the most popular dogs in the world, ranking as #6 most popular dog in the United States.

 |Ease of Care|

-These dogs are often called “tail wagers” because of their infectious energy!
-Pocket Beagles love everyone, and very much enjoy being at the centre of attention and action.
+These dogs are often called “tail waggers” because of their infectious energy.
+Pocket beagles love everyone, and very much enjoy being at the center of attention and action.

 Despite their loyalty, this dog can be somewhat independent and aloof compared to other more people-friendly breeds.